alexellis/github_gazing/README.md

 Github Gazing
 =====================

+Get your star and fork notifications as they happen.

 **Why?**

 Github does not send notifications for repositories being starred or forked.
 This project aims to poll the Github API on a regular basis.
 The intermediate results will be stored and then used for notifications such as over email or HTTP posts.